hoangcuong2011/Good-Papers/Adversarial Examples, Uncertainty, and Transfer Testing Robustness in Gaussian Process Hybrid Deep Networks.md

 Overall I think this is a nice work to know, even though I have several questions:

 - It is not clear to me how the model can be trained end-to-end?
 I am gonna digging in this.
-- It is still not clear to me how GPs should be a must to be putted on top of a DNN (I need more time to think about this carefully).
+- It is still not clear to me it should be a must to put GPs on top of a DNN (I need more time to think about this carefully).
 Meanwhile it is pretty clear that DNN really helps GPs.